creditcardGenius Team

 Money Back Categories of Tangerine Bank

-Especially relevant for newcomers is the fact that this card has relatively low credit score requirements: roughly between 600 and 725.
-It also doesn't charge an annual fee.
+Especially relevant for newcomers is that this card has relatively low credit score requirements, between 600 and 725.
+It's also a no-fee card that features prominently on our list of best no-fee cash back cards.

 Annual fee